Juice Plus

 Juice Plus is a branded line of dietary supplements.
 It is produced by Natural Alternatives International of San Marcos, California, for National Safety Associates (NSA; Collierville, Tennessee).
 Introduced in 1993, the supplements are distributed by NSA via multi-level marketing.
 Juice Plus supplements contain fruit and vegetable juice extracts with added vitamins and nutrients.

+National Safety Associates, founded in 1970, initially sold fire protection and water filtration products using a multi-level marketing model and later expanded internationally.
+In 1993, they launched the Juice Plus+ supplement line and have since supported philanthropic efforts such as the St. Jude Memphis Marathon.
+Juice Plus capsules are made by powdering fruit and vegetable juices through a proprietary process by an external supplier, then blended and encapsulated by Nutritional Alliances, Inc., and enriched with standardized nutrients like β-carotene, vitamin E, and ascorbic acid.

+ConsumerLab tested Juice Plus+ Garden Blend and found it contained only 76.4% of its claimed calcium using a precise ICP-MS method, despite distributor claims otherwise.
+Juice Plus products are sold by individual distributors earning 6–14% commissions, with sales reportedly reaching $6 million monthly in 1993 and growing to nearly $300 million annually by 2008 before leveling off.

 There is no good evidence that Juice Plus offers health benefits.
-Many marketing claims made about Juice Plus products are false or misleading.
+Juice Plus is widely criticized for having unsupported health claims, low fruit and vegetable content, excessive cost, and conflicts of interest in its research.
+In multiple countries between 2019 and 2020, Juice Plus faced fines and warnings for deceptive marketing practices, including fake testimonials, illegal health claims, unauthorized endorsements, and false income promises.
+O. J. Simpson, a former athlete who endorsed Juice Plus with unverified health claims about curing his arthritis, was later involved in controversy during his murder trial where he claimed arthritis incapacitation, leading to the cancellation of his Juice Plus endorsement contract.
+The Juice Plus Children's Research Foundation, founded in 1997 to promote children's health, is criticized for conducting scientifically questionable research and primarily serving as a marketing tool to promote Juice Plus products.

 History

 Foundation and early marketing

 National Safety Associates was founded in 1970 by Jay Martin, a schoolteacher-turned-entrepreneur, who continued as CEO as of 2012.
 NSA initially sold home fire-protection equipment via door-to-door salespeople.
 In the late 1970s, they expanded into water filtration products.
 In 1986, they began using multi-level marketing, then expanding their product line to air filters and educational games for pre-schoolers.
-In 1991, it was claimed that their sales structure constituted a ponzi scheme.
+In 1991, it was claimed that their sales structure constituted a Ponzi scheme.